PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### Experimental features

 The version 1.7.8 is introducing the Experimental features so that complex new features can be disabled or hidden by default until considered stable.
-The Experimental features works as a Feature Flags that can allow developers to deliver small incremental chunks without compromising system stability, which is a common practice in the software world.
-So on Advanced Parameters > Experimental Features, knowing the risks involved, the developers can enable or disable a feature.
+Experimental features, also known as feature flags, allow developers to deliver small incremental chunks without compromising the system stability, which is a common practice in the software world.
+So on Advanced Parameters > Experimental Features, knowing the risks involved, the developers can enable or disable an experimental feature.

 ![the new Experimental features page](/assets/images/2021/experimental-features.png)